Minimalism has been gaining popularity recently as a lifestyle choice, and in short, I've been in full support of this movement.

 Additionally, I think it's important to say that minimalism is not easy.
 If you're trying to maintain that lifestyle, trying to adopt it as a new side of yourself, or have lost focus and need to reorient yourself, that's entirely normal.
 Like many things, minimalism is simple, but that doesn't mean it's easy to put into action and maintain.
 So, please don't beat yourself up for not pulling it off.
 It is an endless striving for a more fulfilling and worthwhile life, so do not let the setbacks discourage you from this pursuit.

 Stoicism, I believe, is a fairly important first step towards being more minimal.
 Stoicism says that we should not focus on the things we can't change or influence, because a great deal of suffering comes from trying to change that which we cannot.
 It is best to, instead, accept this fact, and put all of our focus towards the things we can change.
-The result is far less suffering, as we have the capacity to influence things to our liking.
+The result is far less suffering, since we're focusing on the things we can change.
+In addition, better progress in influencing the world around us as a product of our effective proactivity.

 Minimalism is, in a way, a second step in this journey.
 Now that you know what you have influence over, it's time to think, out of this set of things, what would you like to influence in the first place?
 There's only so many resources allocated to a lifetime, and not every skill can be maximized, and every milestone reached.